Flashing Swords!

-Flashing Swords! is a series of fantasy anthologies published by Dell Books from 1973 to 1981 under the editorship of Lin Carter.
-It showcased the heroic fantasy work of the members of the Swordsmen and Sorcerers' Guild of America (SAGA), a somewhat informal literary group active from the 1960s to the 1980s, of which Carter was the guiding force.
-Most of the important sword and sorcery writers at the time of the group’s founding were members; later, membership was extended to other fantasy authors.
+Flashing Swords! is a series of fantasy anthologies published by Dell Books from 1973 to 1981 under the editorship of Lin Carter, and revived under the editorship of Robert M. Price in 2020.
+It originally showcased the heroic fantasy work of the members of the Swordsmen and Sorcerers' Guild of America (SAGA), a somewhat informal literary group active from the 1960s to the 1980s, of which Carter was a guiding force.
+The revived series featured pieces by newer, lesser-known authors, along with older material by Carter.

 Summary

-The Flashing Swords! series provides a cross-section of the heroic fantasy of the period.
+The Flashing Swords! series originally provided a cross-section of the heroic fantasy of the 1970s-early 1980s.
+The initial two volumes included stories by the eight founding members of SAGA, with the third and fourth also including pieces by newer members as membership was extended to other fantasy authors; the fifth volume was devoted entirely to newer members.
 Carter and SAGA also sponsored The Gandalf Award from 1974-1981.
-With the collapse of Carter’s health in the 1980s the anthology series, the Gandalf award, and likely SAGA itself all went into abeyance.
+With the collapse of Carter’s health in the 1980s the anthology series, the Gandalf award, and SAGA itself all went into abeyance.

-A revival of the series edited by Carter's literary executor Robert M. Price was projected, with the first volume, Lin Carter's Flashing Swords! #6 published (briefly) by Pulp Hero Press in July, 2020.
+In the 2020s a revival of the series edited by Carter's literary executor Robert M. Price was projected, to feature contemporary fantasy writers; some older pieces by Carter were also included.
+The first volume, Lin Carter's Flashing Swords! #6 was issued (briefly) by Pulp Hero Press in July, 2020.
 Due to an introduction found objectionable by some of the authors whose works were included, the publisher delisted the book a few days after publication.
 A second edition of the volume, retaining just three of its twelve stories and adding seven more, was eventually issued by Timaios Press in January, 2021.
+Subsequent volumes of the revived series were issued by different publishers.